Hydrolysis: Metal aqua ions

 Thus the aqua cations behave as acids in terms of Brønsted–Lowry acid–base theory.
 This effect is easily explained by considering the inductive effect of the positively charged metal ion, which weakens the O\sH bond of an attached water molecule, making the liberation of a proton relatively easy.

 The dissociation constant, pK_{a}, for this reaction is more or less linearly related to the charge-to-size ratio of the metal ion.
 Ions with low charges, such as Na+ are very weak acids with almost imperceptible hydrolysis.
 Large divalent ions such as Ca(2+), Zn(2+), Sn(2+) and Pb(2+) have a pK_{a} of 6 or more and would not normally be classed as acids, but small divalent ions such as Be(2+) undergo extensive hydrolysis.
 Trivalent ions like Al(3+) and Fe(3+) are weak acids whose pK_{a} is comparable to that of acetic acid.
 Solutions of salts such as BeCl2 or Al(NO3)3 in water are noticeably acidic; the hydrolysis can be suppressed by adding an acid such as nitric acid, making the solution more acidic.

 Hydrolysis may proceed beyond the first step, often with the formation of polynuclear species via the process of olation.
 Some "exotic" species such as Sn3(OH)4(2+) are well characterized.
 Hydrolysis tends to proceed as pH rises leading, in many cases, to the precipitation of a hydroxide such as Al(OH)3 or AlO(OH).
 These substances, major constituents of bauxite, are known as laterites and are formed by leaching from rocks of most of the ions other than aluminium and iron and subsequent hydrolysis of the remaining aluminium and iron.

 Mechanism strategies

 Acetals, imines, and enamines can be converted back into ketones by treatment with excess water under acid-catalyzed conditions: RO*OR\sH3O\sO; NR*H3O\sO; RNR\sH3O\sO.

 Catalysis

 Acid hydrolysis

 Acid catalysis can be applied to hydrolyses.
 For example, in the conversion of cellulose or starch to glucose.
 Carboxylic acids can be produced from acid hydrolysis of esters.

 Acids catalyze hydrolysis of nitriles to amides.
 Acid hydrolysis does not usually refer to the acid catalyzed addition of the elements of water to double or triple bonds by electrophilic addition as may originate from a hydration reaction.
-Acid hydrolysis is used to prepare monosaccharide with the help of mineral acids but formic acid and trifluoroacetic acid have been used.
+Acid hydrolysis is used to prepare monosaccharides with the help of mineral acids but formic acid and trifluoroacetic acid have been used.

 Acid hydrolysis can be utilized in the pretreatment of cellulosic material, so as to cut the interchain linkages in hemicellulose and cellulose.